Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experimental setting

 \subsection{Baseline and benchmark methods}

 We selected a comprehensive set of baseline and benchmark methods for quantitative and qualitative comparisons with the proposed methods.
-These selected methods are listed under the categories bi-temporal change detection, multi-temporal change detection, and segmentation methods below.
+These selected methods are grouped into two categories, which are listed below.